 Instructions

 - The number of succulent cuttings that you use will depend on the size of the floral foam cone that you use.
 I used a 12" cone, but covered the bottom with a small tree collar, so I basically only covered the surface area of a 9" cone.
-Soak the foam in water before beginning the project.
+If using wet foam, soak the foam in water before beginning the project.
 Fill a bucket or sink with water then set the foam into the water.
 Don't push it down or rush it.
 It will sink fairly quickly as it absorbs water.
+You can also make this tree without soaking the foam.

 - Once you've filled your tree with succulent cuttings, fill in any of the gaps with moss.
 Tuck more moss in between the succulents and the foam, in any areas large enough to do so, to give the succulents something to lean on.
-The moss acts as a barrier between the moist foam and the succulent “leaves” which will prevent them from molding.
+The moss also acts as a barrier between the moist foam and the succulent “leaves”.

 - Place your tree on some sort of base (platter, planter, plant saucer, etc.) to protect your furniture.Remember: your floral foam is full of water!
 It will leave water on whatever surface it is touching.
 I placed my tree on a platter and added moss around the base.